RedTurtle/auslfe.portlet.multimedia/README.txt

 * random feature could work badly with cache in front of Plone

-For this reason this portlet will not query every *xyz* seconds the server, but simply get from the server all the images, the randomly reload it client side.
+For this reason this portlet will not query every *xyz* seconds the server, but simply get from the server all the images, then randomly reload them client side.

 The *auto-reload feature* can be disabled if you don't like it.
 You still have a random image set at page load time.